ianmiller347/feather-icons-react/README.md

 ```

-Setting a size:
+**Setting a size:**

 Size can be passed as either string or number.

 e.g.: `<FeatherIcon icon="copy" size="24" />` or `<... size={24} />`

+Sizes can always be easily overridden by CSS.

+The icons are all square.

-The icon names can all be referenced at: [feathericons.com](https://feathericons.com/)
+The full list of icon names can be referenced at: [feathericons.com](https://feathericons.com/)